AXXo: Imitators

 Due to its popularity in the file sharing subculture, the pseudonym aXXo is falsely assumed by a variety of individuals and groups to mimic the source identity as a disguise for their own uploads on file sharing websites.
 A portion of such decoys is made available by a range of companies in the field of copyright enforcement, such as BayTSP, MediaDefender, or MediaSentry, with the aim of suing to make a profit.
 These faked files, or groups of files, would normally contain useless or potentially malicious data.
 The type of maliciously fake files include RAR format files that require the users to download a trojan disguised as a codec needed to view associated AVI format files.
 Other fake files encourage the users to register on dubious websites or require the users install the DomPlayer software.
 Fake files may also contain malware with the capability to send the IP address of the user's computer to a private server.

-For years aXXo has been warning followers to “beware of bogus sites and lamers” in the .nfo files which accompany their torrents.
+For years, aXXo has been warning followers to “beware of bogus sites and lamers” in the .nfo files which accompany their torrents.

-About a year after aXXo signed off in 2009, another user YIFY began uploading torrents and eventually launched its own website known as YTS.
+About a year after aXXo signed off in 2009, a group called YIFY began uploading similar torrents focusing on efficiency and small sizes.